-North is an underserved school in District 11, and 8th graders join PA to help fulfill their IB requirements.
-Coaches will be assisted by 8th grade teachers and meet once a week with students to help them develop and execute a social or environmental justice project of their choosing.
-North hopes that PA will help all participants think of themselves as capable, successful students and help combat the school-to-prison pipeline.
+North Middle is an underserved school in District 11 of Colorado Springs.
+Either in-class or with the after-school club, the students join PA to help fulfill their IB requirements.
+Coaches meet with students to help them develop and execute a social or environmental justice project of their choosing.
+Students investigate aspects of their identities as individuals and as a part of the greater community.
+Through research into the issues, students co-create solutions to specific problems of interest.
+North hopes that PA will help combat the school-to-prison pipeline, by challenging all participants to think of themselves as capable, successful students and productive citizens.

 Above: Students share with their parents and guardians a presentation they gave to City Council in support of closing the Martin Drake coal power plant